MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-merge-managed-identity-policy-command.md

 > [!NOTE]
 >
-> * Policy objects must define the *ObjectId* and *AllowedUdages* properties.
+> * Policy objects must define the *ObjectId* and *AllowedUsages* properties.
 Other properties are automatically populated.
 For a description of policy objects, see [The ManagedIdentity policy object](managed-identity-policy.md#the-managedidentity-policy-object).
 >
 > * For every item in `ArrayOfManagedIdentityPolicyObjects`:
 >